Shapur I: Name

-Background
+Birth

 According to the semi-legendary Kar-Namag i Ardashir i Pabagan, a Middle Persian biography of Ardashir I, the daughter of the Parthian king Artabanus IV, Zijanak, attempted to poison her husband Ardashir.
 Discovering her intentions, Ardashir ordered her to be executed.
 Finding out about her pregnancy, the mobads (priests) were against it.
-Nevertheless, Ardashir still demanded her execution, which led the mobads to conceal her and her son Shapur for seven years, until the latter was identified by Ardashir, who chooses to adopt him based on his virtuous traits.
+Nevertheless, Ardashir still demanded her execution, which led the mobads to conceal her and her son Shapur for seven years, until the latter was identified by Ardashir, who chose to adopt him based on his virtuous traits.
 This type of narrative is repeated in Iranian historiography.
-According to 5th-century BC Greek historian Herodotus, the Persian king Cambyses I wanted to have his son Cyrus killed because he believed that he would one day overthrow him.
+According to 5th-century BCE Greek historian Herodotus, the Median king Astyages wanted to have his grandson Cyrus killed because he believed that he would one day overthrow him.
 A similar narrative is also found in the story of the mythological Iranian king Kay Khosrow.
-According to the modern historian Bonner, the story of Shapur's birth and uprising "may conceal a marriage between Ardashir and an Arsacid princess or perhaps merely a noble lady connected with the Parthian aristocracy."
-On his inscriptions, Shapur identifies his mother as a certain Murrod.
+According to the modern historian Michael Bonner, this story of Shapur's birth "may conceal a marriage between Ardashir and an Arsacid princess or perhaps merely a noble lady connected with the Parthian aristocracy."
+According to A. Shapur Shahbazi, this is one of several stories meant to legitimize Sasanian role by connecting Ardashir and his successors with the Parthian nobility.
+In the tale, the birth of Shapur to Zijanak takes place after the overthrow of Artabanus, but C. E. Bosworth states that Shapur I must have been born "well before" this event (i.e., before 224); the Sasanian rock reliefs and the history of al-Tabari indicate that Shapur took part in Ardashir's battles against the Parthians.
+In his inscriptions, Shapur identifies his mother as a certain Murrod.